 The Water Act 2014 also introduced changes to the WIA91 requiring Ofwat to issue statutory codes for adoption agreements for companies operating wholly or mainly in Wales.
 The Welsh Government, however, repealed these changes in March 2019 because it does not want these changes to come into effect before the changes to the governance of the water sector resulting from the Wales Act 2017, which are currently expected to take place in April 2022.
 We will work with the Welsh Government to keep this under review.

 It is a single code that covers the adoption of water infrastructure and sewerage infrastructure.
 It applies to companies wholly or partly in England.

 Why have we introduced the Code for Adoption Agreements?

-It is crucial that developers, new appointees and Self-Lay Providers (SLPs) have confidence they can receive the services they want from companies to enable their own business in providing contestable services.
+It is crucial that developers, new appointees and SLPs have confidence they can receive the services they want from companies to enable their own business in providing contestable services.
 End-user customers must also have trust and confidence that their company will only adopt quality, resilient infrastructure.

 We expect that in bringing in a Code for Adoption Agreements we can ensure there is a consistent approach to adoption agreements in the sector with consistent information being provided to those parties that need that information.

 Furthermore, in introducing the Code we expect the sector to demonstrate its commitment to providing a good customer experience for its customers, which in turn will support the Government’s objective of housing growth and a level playing field for customers who wish to apply for and enter into adoption agreements.

 The Code sets a framework of overarching principles within which companies must deliver adoption agreements and places obligations on companies to work with their customers to develop, agree and maintain sector guidance (setting out the processes by which parties can enter into adoption agreements) and model adoption agreements.